 Woods Hole, Mass.—The Sea Education Association (SEA) semester is a fall, spring or summer program that integrates science, the humanities and practical seamanship with deep-water oceanographic studies.
 Students spend the first half of the program at the SEA campus in Woods Hole, MA.
 Participants then spend the second half of the program on board one of SEA's sailing research vessels.
 Cruise tracks include the Caribbean and the Atlantic and Pacific oceans.

-Five U.S. internship programs are overseen by the Career Development Office:
+Six U.S. internship programs are overseen by the Career and Internship Center:

-Chicago, Ill.—The Chicago Center for Urban Life and Culture offers a combined academic and internship experience during which students intern four days per week, take a Chicago communities and cultures seminar, and complete an independent study project.
+Chicago, Ill.—Two programs are available.
+The Chicago Center for Urban Life and Culture offers a combined academic and internship experience during which students intern four days per week, take a Chicago communities and cultures seminar, and complete an independent study project.
 Students live in apartments provided by the program.
 This urban studies program has fall, spring or summer sessions.
+The ACM Chicago Program has emphases in arts, entrepreneurship, and urban studies.
+Students have the opportunity to explore one of these topics in depth, or participate in classwork and projects across these disciplines.
+The program offers a mix of academic work, including an internship, independent study project, common core course about the city of Chicago, and a variety of seminars focused on the arts and creativity, innovation and entrepreneurship, and urban studies and social justice.
+Fall and spring sessions are available.
+Housing is in program apartments.

 New York, N.Y.—The New York Arts Program (a GLCA-recognized program), offered in the fall and spring semesters, provides students in the performing, visual and communication arts opportunities not available on their home campuses.
 Each participant engages in an apprenticeship and in a seminar on the arts.
 Students work with professionals in a wide variety of areas and live in the New York Arts Program house.
 Ohio Wesleyan University manages this program.